-The following pointers will help you streamline a long hiring process, without sacrificing quality.
+The following pointers will help you shorten time to hire, without sacrificing quality.

 - Know what characteristics would make for a good fit.
 Create a psychographic profile of the ideal candidate.
 This profile should describe the hard and soft skills he or she needs to succeed — not just within the role, but also within your company culture.
 For example, if your organization has a matrixed structure, then you’ll need an executive who knows how to facilitate collaboration between teams as opposed to someone whose leadership style is more siloed and top-down.

 - Use your internal pipeline.
 Succession planning within your organization is key to getting top executive talent faster.
 Invest in your high-potential talent, giving them the skills and experience they need to advance when an opportunity arises.
 That way, they’ll not only possess the exact qualifications you’re looking for and know your organization inside and out; they’re also more likely to be loyal to you over time than incoming talent.

 - Nurture your contacts and leverage referrals.
 As you build your network, make a note of people who might, under the right circumstances, be a good fit for your organization at some point in time.
 Keep in mind that people who are happy in their current roles can suddenly want to move for any number of reasons — such as the right opportunity coming along.
 In addition, referrals from your network, as well as from current employees, often make for the most successful hires.
 However, since you’re recruiting for an executive position, discretion is advised.
 First of all, you don’t want it known that one of your key roles is or will be open since it could reflect badly on your organization, especially if the position is open for a long time.
 And second, you don’t want to compromise anyone else’s standing with their current employer.